nickbabcock/Pfarah/README.md

 Maybe the best question to answer is: why F#?

-- F# is fast: creating a DOM structure at 30MB/s
+- F# is fast: creating a DOM structure at 65MB/s
-- F# is terse: About 200 lines of code compose almost all the functionality
 - F# is flexible: Pfarah uses a mix of functional and imperative code
 - F# has a good package manager (nuget, paket)
 - F# is readable: F# doesn't contain many exotic symbols